Getting Ready for Camp

-If, at any time, a prescription needs to be filled or medication has been prescribed, Camp pays the up-front costs if the medication is not covered by OHIP+ or you are from out of province.
+If, at any time, a prescription needs to be filled or medication has been prescribed, Camp pays the upfront cost if camper is from out-of-province.
 The original prescription receipt is sent to you so that you can be reimbursed by your personal drug plan.

 Prescription costs are covered for children from Ontario by the Ontario Drug Benefit program.